- Pelizaeus Merzbacher disease

 - How might Pelizaeus-Merzbacher disease be treated?

-- What is the prognosis for individuals with Pelizaeus-Merzbacher disease?
+- What is the long-term outlook (prognosis) for individuals with Pelizaeus-Merzbacher disease?

-Pelizaeus-Merzbacher disease is divided into classic and connatal types.
+Pelizaeus-Merzbacher disease is divided into classic and severe (connatal) types.
 Although these two types differ in severity, their symptoms can overlap.Classic Pelizaeus-Merzbacher disease is the more common type.
 Within the first year of life, those affected with classic Pelizaeus-Merzbacher disease typically experience weak muscle tone (hypotonia), involuntary movements of the eyes (nystagmus), and delayed development of motor skills such as crawling or walking.
-As the child gets older, nystagmus usually stops but other movement disorders develop, including muscle stiffness (spasticity), problems with movement and balance (ataxia), and involuntary jerking (choreiform movements).
+As the child gets older, nystagmus may improve, but other movement disorders develop, including muscle stiffness (spasticity), problems with movement and balance (ataxia), and involuntary jerking (choreiform movements).
+Cognitive abilities may be impaired, but speech and language are usually present.

-Connatal Pelizaeus-Merzbacher disease is the more severe of the two types.
-Symptoms can begin in infancy and include problems feeding, a whistling sound when breathing, progressive spasticity leading to joint deformities (contractures) that restrict movement, speech difficulties (dysarthria), ataxia, and seizures.
-Those affected with connatal Pelizaeus-Merzbacher disease show little development of motor skills and intellectual function.
+Severe or connatal Pelizaeus-Merzbacher disease is the more severe of the two types.
+Symptoms are usually present at birth or develop in the first few weeks of life.
+Features include nystagmus, problems feeding, a whistling sound when breathing, progressive spasticity leading to joint deformities (contractures) that restrict movement, speech difficulties (dysarthria), ataxia, and seizures.
+Children often have short stature and poor weight gain.
+Those affected with connatal Pelizaeus-Merzbacher disease don't walk or develop effective use of their upper limbs.
+Verbal expression is usually severely affected, but comprehension may be significant.

-Pelizaeus-Merzbacher disease is caused by a mutation in the gene that controls the production of a myelin protein called proteolipid protein-1 (PLP1) and a modified version (isoform) of proteolipid protein 1, called DM20.
+Pelizaeus-Merzbacher disease is caused by mutations in the PLP1 gene.
+This gene provides instructions for producing proteolipid protein 1 and a modified version (isoform) of proteolipid protein 1, called DM20.
 Proteolipid protein 1 and DM20 are primarily located in the central nervous system and are the main proteins found in myelin, the fatty covering that insulates nerve fibers.
 A lack of proteolipid protein 1 and DM20 can cause dysmyelination, which can impair nervous system function, resulting in the signs and symptoms of Pelizaeus-Merzbacher disease.

 It is estimated that 5 percent to 20 percent of people with Pelizaeus-Merzbacher disease do not have identified mutations in the PLP1 gene.
 In these cases, the cause of the condition is unknown.